Dakarai Allen: Grand Rapids Drive (2019–2020)

 On January 8, 2019, the Grand Rapids Drive acquired Allen from the Agua Caliente Clippers in a trade.
 During the 2019–20 season, Allen averaged 7.9 points, 3.2 rebounds and 2.6 assists per game.

 Return to Salt Lake City (2021)

 On February 14, 2021, the Salt Lake City Stars acquired Allen from the available player pool.

 NBA G League Ignite (2021–2022)

 On October 28, 2021, Allen signed with the NBA G League Ignite.

 Personal life

 Dakarai's uncle is Larry Allen, a former NFL offensive lineman, Super Bowl XXX champion, and 11-time Pro Bowler who was inducted into the Pro Football Hall of Fame in 2013.

 In a 2015 radio interview on the "Scott and BR Show" hosted by Scott Kaplan and Billy Ray Smith Jr. on XEPRS-AM "The Mighty 1090", Allen revealed that the meaning of his given name "Dakarai" is "happiness" in Swahili.

+In July 2024 Allen sued the Elk Grove, California Police Department, accusing them of breaking his knee with baton strikes after he was found sleeping in a car.